germinateplatform/germinate-training/session-3.md

 ## Accessions Plants/Plots and Samples

-Germplasm in Germinate is stored at different levels: ‘Accession’, ‘Plant/Plot’ and ‘Sample’ called ‘entity types’.
+Germplasm in Germinate is stored at different levels: ‘Accession', ‘Plant/Plot' and ‘Sample' called ‘entity types'.
 Plant/plot level material is usually derived from accession germplasm and samples can be taken from either plant/plot or accession level.
 This level of information can be seen in the main germplasm table by making sure you have the ***Entity type*** column turned on.
 We will look at this in more detail when we look at exporting data from Germinate.

 With the table filtering active, sort the table by collection date in ascending order.
 What is the first germplasm in the table?